 We are helped to improve quality by a quality management system that meets the requirements of the standard LST EN ISO 9001: 2015.

-The community of Marijampole University of Applied Sciences consists of 540 students and 97 lecturers.
+The community of Marijampole Higher Education Institution consists of 540 students and 97 lecturers.

 We have noticed a decrease in interest in study mobility, but an increase in students ’willingness to participate in traineeship abroad activities.
 The latter area is directly related to the increased employment opportunities following an Erasmus placement.
-It has been noticed that after internships abroad, Marijampolė College students and graduates get employed faster than students who did not participate in the program.
+It has been noticed that after internships abroad, Marijampole Higher Education Institution students and graduates get employed faster than students who did not participate in the program.

 In the coming periods, the planned number of outgoing participants (students) is 4-6 students per year.